Here, I’m going to present a big list of the reasons why small businesses need a website.

 Did you forget webrooming that I explained in the previous point?

-Actually, you can take advantage of eCommerce not only to sell your products online but also to increase your sales volume in a local store.
+You can take advantage of eCommerce not only to sell your products online but also to increase your sales volume in a local store.

 This is the best reason why your small business needs a website.